evillan0315/ai-editor-front/README.md

 ## ✨ Features

-- 🤖 **AI-Powered Code Generation & Modification**: Interact with a powerful AI to generate new files, modify existing ones, or delete files based on natural language instructions.
+- 🤖 **AI-Powered Code Generation & Modification**: Interact with a powerful AI to generate new files, modify existing ones, **repair code with suggestions**, or delete files based on natural language instructions.
-- 💡 **Interactive Proposed Changes**: View AI's proposed changes with detailed file paths, action types (ADD, MODIFY, DELETE), and AI-generated reasons.
+- 💡 **Interactive Proposed Changes**: View AI's proposed changes with detailed file paths, action types (ADD, MODIFY, DELETE, **REPAIR**), and AI-generated reasons.
 Selectively apply or discard individual changes, and even edit the proposed content before application.
 - 📊 **Git Diff Visualization**: Inspect detailed git diffs for proposed modifications and deletions directly within the editor before applying changes, ensuring transparency and control.
 - 🔒 **Secure Authentication**: Seamlessly log in using Google or GitHub OAuth2 for secure access to the editor, with user session management handled by the backend.
 - 📂 **Project Context & Scanning**: Specify a project root path and relevant scan paths for the AI to analyze, providing crucial context for intelligent code suggestions and understanding project structure.
 Includes an interactive file picker dialog for easy path selection.
 - 🚀 **File Tree Navigation & Content Viewing**: Browse your project's file structure with an interactive file tree, allowing for easy exploration, selection of files, and direct viewing of their current content in a dedicated editor panel.
-You can also manually edit the content of opened files.
+You can manually edit the content of proposed AI changes, but **opened files from the file tree are currently read-only**.
+- ⬆️ **File/Image Upload for AI Context**: Upload files or paste Base64 data (e.g., images, text files) to provide additional context to the AI, enabling multi-modal requests.
+- 📝 **Customizable AI Instructions & Output Format**: Modify the underlying AI system instructions and the expected output JSON schema directly within the UI, allowing for fine-tuned control over AI behavior.
+- ⚙️ **Selectable AI Request Types**: Choose between various request types (e.g., `TEXT_ONLY`, `TEXT_WITH_IMAGE`, `TEXT_WITH_FILE`) to optimize AI interaction based on your input and desired outcome.
 - 🌍 **Modern UI/UX**: Built with React, Material-UI, and Tailwind CSS for a responsive, accessible, and intuitive user experience.
 - ⚡ **Vite Development**: Fast development and build times powered by Vite, providing a modern and efficient development workflow.
 - 🌗 **Dark/Light Theme Toggle**: Effortlessly switch between dark and light modes, enhancing readability and user comfort.